ipchelsea/MIRANDA/README.md

 As the Black Lives Matter movement becomes more prevalent and as police brutality case leakings skyrocket, it can be scary to get pulled over by a police and anticipate what the interaction will be like.
 According to the Stanford Open Policing Project, police officers make more than 50,000 traffic stops.

 ## What our app does
-This is an app that records and analyses police encounters using **Machine Learning** to hold police accountable.
+This is an app that records and analyses police encounters using **Machine Learning** to help migitate interactions with the police.
 Additionally, 'Miranda' promotes community policing by alerting nearby users and family.

 ## User Story
 User: Innocent citizen being pulled over by the police